Doesn’t it make you go wild?

 - just get over it

 - Well, he does work really hard to keep food on the table and, pay the bills..I’m just way too sensitive.

 I have started using the ‘abuse’ word more and more.
 We need to call it what it is and not try to diminish abusive actions by re-labelling them as something more socially acceptable.

 By disguising ’abuse’ it is much easier to dismiss it, not respond to it, and by association dismiss or minimize the impact of abusive actions on victims.
 It is much easier to sweep abuse under the carpet or ignore it.

-As a victim of abuse I feel a responsibility to talk frankly about abuse and call it what it is.
+I feel a responsibility to talk frankly about abuse and call it what it is.
 With this goes a responsibility to not use the ‘abuse’ label without merit.
 If I do I think I dilute the power that lies behind the word ‘abuse’